I've been having flu-like symptoms, and I might have the flu. Is it safe to keep breastfeeding my baby?

-Yes, you can keep breastfeeding your baby, even if you take antiviral medicines for flu-like symptoms.
-A mother's breast milk is custom-made for her baby, providing antibodies that babies need to fight infection.
+If you have the flu, you can keep breastfeeding your baby, even if you take antiviral medicines for flu-like symptoms.
+Breast milk is custom-made for babies, providing antibodies that babies need to fight infection.
 So, continuing to breastfeed can protect your baby from the infection that your body is fighting.

 If you're worried about your baby's risk or are too sick to breastfeed, pump your breast milk and have someone who is not sick use it to feed your baby.
 Also, doctors recommend the flu vaccine during flu season for babies and everyone else 6 months and older.